nbhat1998/PintOS/doc/vm.md

 `[2]` Pointer to the executable file used for lazy loading.
 `[3]` A bitmap that records which sectors are currently storing swapped data.
 `[4]` Bit that is set to 1 when the page table entry is swapped, and 0 when it's not in swap.
-`[5]` Page fault error code bit that is 0 when it's not in swap table, and 1 when it is in swap table.
+`[5]` Page fault error code bit that is 0 when it's not in swap table, and 1 when it is.
+`[6]` Page fault error code bit that is 0 when it's not an executable, and 1 when it is.
-`[6]` Page fault error code bit that is 0 when it's not a file, and 1 when it is a file.
+`[7]` Page fault error code bit that is 0 when it's not a memory mapped file, and 1 when it is.
-`[7]` The list_elem corresponding to the entry in the frame table which we will next check when calling evict().
+`[8]` The list_elem corresponding to the entry in the frame table which we will next check when calling evict().

 ### ALGORITHMS